Dating of the MiDDle to Upper paleolithic

 ries of each dated layer, as well as on the dura-

-tion of each phase (the archaeological levels, or
+tion of each phase (the archaeological levels,

 Layers) and the identification of outliers.